Why Journaling and Crying Alone Don’t Always Resolve Trauma: The Need for Somatic Therapy for Trauma

 You write: "I know I am safe now.
 I know my ex-partner cannot hurt me anymore."

-Your Prefrontal Cortex agrees.
+Your prefrontal cortex agrees.
 It understands the logic perfectly.

-But your Amygdala cannot read your journal.
-Your Amygdala operates on sensory input and somatic (physical) feelings.
-It doesn't care about your well-constructed sentences; it only knows that your heart is racing and your breathing is shallow.
+But your amygdala cannot read your journal.
+Your amygdala operates on sensory input and somatic (physical) feelings.
+It doesn't care about your well-constructed sentences.
+It only knows that your heart is racing and your breathing is shallow.

 This is why you can have total intellectual insight into your trauma, yet still be entirely at the mercy of your triggers.
 You are talking about the trauma, but you are not actually processing the trauma capsule.

-3. Rumination vs. Reprocessing: Digging the Groove Deeper
+Rumination vs. Reprocessing: Digging the Groove Deeper

-There is a hidden danger in solitary journaling for trauma survivors: the line between "processing" and "rumination" is incredibly thin.
+There is a hidden danger in solitary journaling for trauma survivors: the line between "processing" and "rumination" is thin.

-• Processing involves moving through an emotion and coming out the other side with a sense of relief, integration, and a decreased emotional charge.
+Processing involves moving through an emotion and coming out the other side with a sense of relief, integration, and a decreased emotional charge.

-• Rumination is like a record skipping on the same painful track.
+Rumination is like a record skipping on the same painful track.
 It is the obsessive replaying of an event without any resolution.

 When you journal alone about your deepest wounds, you risk activating the neural networks associated with the trauma without giving your brain the tools to close the circuit.

-• You write about the betrayal.
+You write about the betrayal.

-• Your heart rate increases.
+Your heart rate increases.

-• Your body is flooded with stress hormones.
+Your body is flooded with stress hormones.

-• You close the journal, physically exhausted and emotionally raw.
+You close the journal, physically exhausted and emotionally raw.

 If journaling consistently leaves you feeling drained, anxious, or more depressed than when you started, you are not processing.
 You are triggering yourself in a vacuum.

-4. The Anatomy of a Crying Spell: The Window of Tolerance
+The Anatomy of a Crying Spell: The Window of Tolerance

 "I just need a good cry."

-But why do you sometimes cry for an hour in your bedroom and feel absolutely no better afterward?
+But why do you sometimes cry for an hour in your bedroom and feel no better afterward?
 Why do the tears sometimes lead to a feeling of emptiness, somatic hangovers, or exhaustion rather than relief?

-We have to look at the Window of Tolerance.
+We have to look at The Window of Tolerance.

-Developed by Dr. Dan Siegel, the Window of Tolerance is the optimal zone of nervous system arousal where you are able to function, process information, and feel your emotions safely.
+Developed by Dr. Dan Siegel, the window of tolerance is the optimal zone of nervous system arousal where you are able to function, process information, and feel your emotions safely.

-• If you get pushed above the window, you enter Hyperarousal (Fight/Flight, panic, rage).
+If you get pushed above the window, you enter hyperarousal (fight/flight, panic, rage).

-• If you drop below the window, you enter Hypoarousal (Freeze/Fawn, numbness, dissociation).
+If you drop below the window, you enter hypoarousal (freeze/fawn, numbness, dissociation).

-When you cry alone and it feels cathartic, you are likely staying within your Window of Tolerance.
+When you cry alone and it feels cathartic, you are likely staying within your window of tolerance.
 Your body is moving the energy, and your nervous system is able to regulate itself back to baseline.

 Because there is no one there to anchor you, your brain registers the crying spell not as a release, but as a crisis.
 The cycle of stress is initiated, but it is never safely completed.

-5. The Biological Imperative of Co-Regulation
+The Biological Imperative of Co-Regulation

-This brings us to the most critical missing ingredient in the "DIY" healing model: Co-Regulation.
+This brings us to the most critical missing ingredient in the "DIY" healing model: co-regulation.

 Humans are profoundly social mammals.
 From an evolutionary standpoint, isolation equals death.
-Our nervous systems are literally wired to seek out the nervous systems of safe others to determine if we are secure.
+Our nervous systems are wired to seek out the nervous systems of safe others to determine if we are secure.

 When a baby is distressed, it cannot self-regulate.
 It screams until a caregiver picks it up.
 The caregiver's calm heartbeat, steady breathing, and soothing voice send a biological signal to the baby's brain: "I am here.
 We are safe.
 You can power down the alarm."
 This is co-regulation.

 As adults, we are expected to self-regulate.
-But here is the neurobiological truth: You cannot successfully self-regulate if you never experienced healthy co-regulation.
+But here is the neurobiological truth: you cannot successfully self-regulate if you never experienced healthy co-regulation.
 If your childhood lacked safe, attuned caregivers, your nervous system does not have a reliable blueprint for safety.

 Why You Cannot Heal in a Vacuum

 My calm nervous system acts as an anchor for your dysregulated nervous system.
-Your brain registers my steady presence and realizes, "Even though we are looking at this terrifying memory, we are currently safe."
+Your brain registers my steady presence and recognizes, "Even though we are looking at this terrifying memory, we are currently safe."

-6. Somatic Therapies: Moving Beyond Words
+Somatic Trauma Therapy: Moving Beyond Words

-Discovered by Dr. David Grand, Brainspotting is a powerful neurobiological tool based on the premise that "where you look affects how you feel."
+Discovered by Dr. David Grand, Brainspotting is a neurobiological tool based on the premise that "where you look affects how you feel."

 When you journal, your eyes are scanning a page.
 But when you are traumatized, your brain often "stores" the emotional charge in specific physical locations.
 In Brainspotting, we find that specific eye position (the "Brainspot").
 By holding your gaze on that spot while safely co-regulating with the therapist, you bypass the language center entirely.
 You access the subcortical brain where the trauma is frozen, allowing the body to process and release the somatic capsule.